Eurowag: History

-The company was the subject of an initial public offering on the London Stock Exchange in October 2021.
-The flotation badly "misfired" reducing the company's valuation from the value predicted of £1.4 billion to just £0.7 billion.
+The company was listed on the London Stock Exchange (LSE) in October 2021.
+Its initial public offering was priced at 150 pence per share, giving the company a market capitalization of approximately £1.03 billion.
+Its shares fell by around 10% on their first day of trading.
+The flotation was described as having badly "misfired" reducing the company's valuation from the value predicted of £1.4 billion to just £0.7 billion.

-In April 2022, it collaborated with a Fintech company, Factris, to offer "Eurowag Cash".
-Eurowag Cash enables customers to factor their customer invoices.
+In April 2022, it collaborated with a Fintech company, Factris, to offer Eurowag Cash that enables customers to factor their customer invoices.